sharpecs/mycota/README.md

 The characteristics that define the *Role* or functioning of fungi in this analysis are either symbiont, recycler, or parasite.
 As noted, the *Role* had the strongest relationship with *Zone* in the correlation matrix and is also strongly coupled with the group.
 The model shows a 15% change for this variable consistent across all zones.
 The only parasitic group identified in the dataset is *Rust*, which is modeled as having no major influence. *Rust* has been observed in only two zones.

-A symbiotic relationship with fungi is critical for maintaining ecosystems in balance and is therefore viewed as **Darwin's Blind Spot** within the patterns of evolution.
+A symbiotic relationship with fungi is critical for keeping ecosystems in balance and is therefore viewed as **Darwin's Blind Spot** within the patterns of evolution.
 However, this mutual partnership can shift to parasitism when conditions change.
-In this analysis, the model indicates no change in the functioning of fungi, suggesting that the park is in a healthy condition with a balanced ecosystem.
+In this analysis, the model indicates no change in the current balanced functioning of fungi, suggesting that the park is in a healthy state with a balanced ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>